microsoft/fast/packages/web-components/fast-components/src/radio/radio.md

 - aria-required: the required state of the component
 - aria-disabled: the disabled state of the component
 - tabindex: 0

-Because we're delegating focus to this element, the relevant information will be presented to AT users when they focus this element.

 ## Next steps
 Adding mechanisms, slots, and data for surfacing validation error messages.